 Torque converters also referred to as stall converters do one very important job.
 They transfer power from the engine of the car to the transmission.
 Converters do this by pushing oil through a transmission-side turbine.
 And they will keep doing this until that turbine has to move in order to pass fluid.
 Some transmissions come with a lock-up torque converter or torque converter drain plug.

 That makes it easier to fill those torque convertors without having the transmission removed from your car.
 The bad news is, most transmissions out there don’t provide these options.
-So, most likely, it will take time, skills, and effort for you to fill your torque converter.
+So, most likely, it will take time, skills, and effort for you filling torque converter.
+Especially if you’re considering how to fill torque converter 4l60e, which may have its specific nuances.
 Don’t worry, though: we have a detailed guide on how to do that:

 So what should I do to fill my torque converter?